 According to the Autism Society, the leading nationwide advocacy program for individuals with autism, an estimated 3.5 million Americans are diagnosed with autism.
 If you or someone you love has autism, you know it’s a complex, lifelong developmental disability that impacts the way an individual communicates, builds relationships, and interacts with their environment.
-The Centers for Disease Control and Prevention shares that in 2020, 1 in 54 children is diagnosed with an autism spectrum disorder (ASD), a 10% increase from 2014.
+The Centers for Disease Control and Prevention shares that in 2020, 1 in 54 children are diagnosed with an autism spectrum disorder (A.S.D.), a 10% increase from 2014.

 In this article, you’ll learn about autism and how to become an autism friendly business.